 - When the style panel opens, click the Style tab if you're not already there.

 - Select the Icon tab and click on Manage icons in your spritesheet.

 - This opens the Images option in the top toolbar.

-- Click the Upload SVG Image button to and choose the marker you downloaded at the beginning of this tutorial from your files.
+- Click the Upload images button and choose the marker you downloaded at the beginning of this tutorial from your files.

 - If you would like to show all the markers, even if they overlap, click on the Placement tab.
 Scroll down to Allow icon overlap and set it to

 You should now see the marker icon appear on all your points.

 Now that you have finished styling your map, you need to publish your style for those changes to be live on the web.